ansible-community/community-website/posts/archive/shell-scripts-to-ansible.md

 the sudoers template can be protected with Ansible Vault.
 Finally, use of groups could replace the logic around the includes and excludes.

-You can find the role on GitHub [here](https://github.com/AJEastwood/sudoers).
+You can find the [role on GitHub](https://github.com/AJEastwood/sudoers).